Camp Whitcomb/Mason

 Camp Whitcomb/Mason is a year-round facility located near Hartland, Wisconsin, approximately 35 miles (56 km) northwest of Milwaukee, Wisconsin on Lake Keesus.
 Founded in 1911 and owned and operated by the Boys & Girls Clubs of Greater Milwaukee, it is the oldest Boys and Girls Clubs camp in America.

-Set on 306 acres (1.2 km²) of hills, fields, wetlands, and forests, Whitcomb/Mason provides campers with a variety of natural experiences.
+Set on 306 acres (1.2 km2) of hills, fields, wetlands, and forests, Whitcomb/Mason provides campers with a variety of natural experiences.
 Their lodges, cabins and pavilions are available for rent to school, family, church, non-profit and corporate groups throughout the year.

-Accredited by the American Camp Association, the camp operates residential (overnight) and day camp programs throughout the summer.
+Accredited by the American Camp Association, the camp operates day and overnight camp programs throughout the summer, as well as recreational activities year-round.

 Mission statement

 The mission of Camp Whitcomb/Mason is to provide an imaginative, outdoor educational/recreational experience where youth have the opportunity to develop a sense of competence, usefulness and belonging through their accomplishments, while developing skills, responsibility and respect for others in a safe and healthy non-urban environment.
 Students are encouraged to have fun while being courteous of the property, wildlife and volunteers.